 On most designs, on the next layer, you will want to weed out the negative space, including

-the registration marks and then apply transfer tape.
-But, because of the design of this project, you should be able to pull the vinyl off the backing.
+the registration marks, and then apply the transfer tape.
+But, because of the design of this project, you should be able to pull the vinyl right off the backing.
 You shouldn’t need to weed or use transfer tape.
 All the stitch marks and the registration marks should stay on the backing.

 Then, carefully align the empty spot where the registration mark was removed with the one that was left on the fabric.
 Apply another coat of Mod-Podge wherever you will be painting.